MarinaPrice-Dev/ascii-map-generator/README.md

 # Ascii Map Generator

 ## TO DO
-- add menu: about, updates, example maps
+- add: about, updates, example maps
-- improve readme
 - save state locally

-## Next 2nd
 - add arrows so we have an infinite canvas
 - better exports - txt, html, rotjs, colours
 - add import - validate whether it will fit, or just load what we can
-- colour history
+- keyboard shortcuts (save, undo, etc)

-## Next maybe??
+## Maybe??
 - add ability to create/remove custom colours for desktop site
 - save custom colours to local storage

-Used: React + TypeScript + Vite

 # Things to document